Armand Mijares: Career

 He is a member of the editorial board of World Archaeology journal.

 Research

 Mijares' research primarily focuses on understanding early human migration in Maritime Southeast Asia.
 He is also interested in reconstructing hunter-gatherer subsistence strategy during the Late Pleistocene and early Holocene period through thorough excavations in Northern Luzon, especially in Callao Cave Complex, where the earliest human remains in the Philippines (67kya), was found.
 He is also leading an archaeological research in the island of Mindoro which has been in collaboration with other specialists and colleagues, both local and international, in order to reconstruct past human movements.
 Mijares' area of specialization is on lithic analysis, ceramic petrology, soil micromorphology, early human migration and Palaeolithic archaeology.

+Due to his contributions to archaeology in the Indo-Pacific region and globally, he was awarded the Indo-Pacific Impact Award (Global Australian Awards) in 2023.

 Homo luzonensis

 Mijares and his team found the bones of two adults and a child, from a previously unknown human-related species now called Homo luzonensis and previously known as the Callao Man.